 **I would love see your own creative spin on colours and how you’ve made it unique.
 Tag me on Instagram (@sweet_bee_crochet) to show off your finished piece!**

 This pattern uses Dishie cotton yarn from WeCrochet.
 It’s incredibly soft and comes in some amazing shades!
-You can read my review here: Dishie Yarn Review.
 Haven’t ordered from WeCrochet before?
-I have a review for that too: My Experience Ordering From WeCrochet.
+I have a review for that too!
+Find them both below…

 Ready to begin the pattern?
 Let’s go!